21Charan/Deals-Bio/README.md

 # Employee Bio Dashboard

-A PwC-branded, single-file HTML dashboard generated from an Excel workbook.
+A school test-branded, single-file HTML dashboard generated from an Excel workbook.
 Designed to be shared with clients as one self-contained file — photos and data are embedded inline, so the page works offline with no external dependencies.